zzhangjii/learning-library/workshops/auto-scale-adwc/Auto_Scale_ADW_Demo_Setup.md

 ![](./images/ords2.png)
 Note:- Please add ingress rule for your VCN to allow from public internet to 8080 and 1521.
 ![](./images/ords9.png)
-#### 4. cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory).
+#### 4. login using **oracle** and cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory).
 ![](./images/ords3.png)
-#### 5. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory).
+#### 5. Go to params directory and replace the contents of  ords_params.properties as below.
-- db.hostname=apex (Change Hostname for your Dbaas Instance)
+- db.hostname=apex (Get Hostname from your Dbaas Instance)
 - db.port=1521
-- db.servicename=pdb1.demosubnet1.vcn1.oraclevcn.com
   **Note: Change service name for your Dbaas Instance.
 Run “lsnrctl status” to check for pdb1 and give same as servicename**
+- db.servicename=pdb1.demosubnet1.vcn1.oraclevcn.com
 - db.username=APEX_PUBLIC_USER
 - db.password=BEstrO0ng_#11
 - migrate.apex.rest=false